Plan Your Visit

 What age range does the museum serve?

-Kids from 1 to 10 or even older will have fun in the all-new museum.
-We have 10 new exhibits that appeal to a variety of ages.
-Most of the exhibits have something for everyone.
+Kids from 1 to 10 or even older have fun in the museum.
+We have 11 hands-on exhibits that appeal to a variety of ages and interests.
+Most of the exhibits have something for everyone, but here’s a general guide:

 For older kids:

-- The Scramble – Climbing towers, spiral slide and netted catwalk
+- The Scramble – Climbing towers, 17-ft tall spiral slide and netted catwalk that’s 40-feet high

 - The Studio – A maker space with real tools and authentic materials